 The maps are $80 each and are available for purchase on Garmin’s website now.
 Each map comes with information for the entire state and provides borders and boundaries for public and private land as well as rural roads for better navigation.
 The card also supports turn-by-turn navigation for rural roads to help hunters navigate in unfamiliar country. read more

 A GPS running app has been updated to allow a sleek and sexy smartwatch to replace your clunky sport GPS watch or your plastic oddly-colored fitness tracker.
-The Strava Running and Cycling GPS app has been around for a while, and recently announced compatibility with android wear smartwatches in an effort to get in on the new fad and hopefully take over for your GPS.
-The app for both phone and watch require using your phone’s GPS which, as we all know, isn’t nearly as reliable for positioning as a dedicated GPS device.
-However, unlike a dedicated GPS device, the app is free (with a premium option, of course). read more
+The Strava Running and Cycling GPS app has been around for a while, and recently announced compatibility with android wear smartwatches in an effort to get in on the new fad and take over for your GPS.
+The app requires using your phone’s GPS which, as we all know, isn’t nearly as reliable for positioning as a dedicated GPS device.
+However, unlike a dedicated GPS device the app is free (with a premium option, of course). read more

 Garmin has announced an upgrade will provide additional features to their GTN touchscreen avionics.
 New features include Connext cockpit connectivity, which allows for wireless flight plan transfer between the TGN 750/650 series navigators and Garmin Pilot (which also recently received an upgrade).
 Connext will also provide better GPS position data and the option to display weather, traffic and altitude information.
 This upgrade will include database syncing capabilities, FastFind to make searches easier and more streamlined, airspace altitude overlay, WireAware to help avoid wires and more. read more

 Google has been in the process of taking over the internet and the mapping business for several years now.
 A recent presentation by Ed Parsons, Geospatial Technologist at Google Research in London gave some pretty interesting statistics about the prevalence of Google Maps that might make some GPS companies a little nervous.